 Zachary Zawarski is an employment lawyer located in Bethlehem, Pennsylvania.
 The three largest areas of employment law are wrongful termination, employment discrimination, and unemployment benefits.
-If you’re faced with any of these legal issues, Zachary Zawarski would like to provide you a free consultation in order to inform you of your rights.
+If you’re faced with any of these legal issues, Zachary Zawarski would like to provide you a consultation in order to inform you of your rights.

 In Pennsylvania, an employee who is involuntarily terminated without cause can obtain unemployment benefits.
 A claim must first be filed with the Pennsylvania Department of Labor & Industry.
 The Department of Labor & Industry will determine your eligibility by seeing if you earned sufficient wages during the time that you were employed and whether the loss of your job qualifies you for unemployment compensation benefits.
 Our law office can help you appeal a claim if it has been denied.
 If you would like representation for an unemployment compensation appeal, please call me at (484) 362-9286.